aadaRkdk/TechBlog/README.md

 # TechBlog
-This repository is created to learn, understand and do full-stack project.
+This repository is created to learn, understand and create full-stack project.